Data in Action

 Scenarios at a glance

 The following scenarios show different decarbonization pathways for South Tyrol.
-Explore the impacts on CO₂ emissions, total costs, and regional value creation.
+Explore their impacts on CO₂ emissions, total costs, and local value creation.

 Select Scenario